CGJennings/fast-ternary-string-set/README.md

 The lowest 15 bits store the code point and the highest bit is set if the node terminates a string.

 **Encoding bits 10: code point ≤ 127**
-Small code points are written as a single int8 value.
+Low code points are written as a single int8 value.
 The lowest 7 bits store the code point and the highest bit is set if the node terminates a string.

 **Encoding bits 11: letter "e"**